 - “dress in layers” goes out the window here; you’re not (probably) going to be having to layer up and layer back down.
 Instead, you’re going to be layered up and that’s about it, as you likely won’t be moving around too much.
 Warmth is a function (mostly) of insulation.
 Don’t worry about countless polypro baselayers and fleece tops and whatnot stacked on top of one another; you want something puffy, like a down jacket, or synthetic fill equivalent.
 Puffy, bloat yourself up.
-You want to look like this guy.
+You want to look like .
 I basically go with a wool underlayer, maybe another shirt, and then the fattest, warmest downfilled jacket I own.
 Being warm is good.
 A windproof shell is handy to add if needed.
 Usually just the puffy works fine.

 - Long underwear (I like wool) and fleece or down-filled pants; with a windproof layer over that.

 - Insulated winter boots.
 Something with plenty of insulation around and your foot.
 Add an extra innersole if you need to.
 You’re probably standing on ice/snow.
 It’s cold, sometimes extremely cold.
 Make sure the boot fit is too tight, compression is your enemy here.